SAFETAG/SAFETAG/en/exercises/traffic_analysis/instructions.md

 00:11:22:33:44:55 aa:bb:cc:dd:ee:ff 0806 42: arp reply 192.168.1.1 is-at 00:11:22:33:44:55
 ```

 In the example above, only a single victim (192.168.1.99) is being targeted, but the attack works fine against multiple victims, or even against the entire network.
-In other words, the attacker does not need to know which IP address (on the office or Internet cafe LAN, for example) belongs to her target.
+In other words, the attacker does not need to know which IP address (on the office or Internet cafe LAN, for example) belongs to the target.
 Furthermore, the victim is extremely unlikely to notice any sign that this phase of the attack is taking place.

 EtterCap provides a powerful frontend to managing this process with multiple potential targets.
 In EtterCap: